ai-cfia/ailab-db/DEVELOPER.md

   * PGUSER: the username or role required to authenticate and access a PostgreSQL database.

+  * USER: the username required for validation and access

   * PGHOST: the hostname or IP address of the server where the PostgreSQL database is hosted.

   * PGPASSWORD: the password for the user authentication when connecting to the PostgreSQL database.